 Subject IFC Standards EBRD Requirements Turkish Legislation Gaps Responsibilities for filling the gaps Avoidance and Minimization According to IFC PS5 involuntary resettlement should be avoided where feasible or minimized.
 According to EBRD PR5, Land Acquisition (LA), Restrictions on Land Use and Involuntary Resettlement, the objectives of this PR are to: (i) avoid involuntary resettlement or, when unavoidable, (ii) minimise involuntary resettlement by exploring feasible alternative project designs and sites, (iii) avoid forced eviction.
 There is no provision regarding avoiding and minimization of resettlement in Turkish Expropriation Law.
 However, physical displacement of local communities is not preferred by the State because of its high social and economic costs.
 There is a legal gap, but there is no gap in practice.
 Project Company's primary objective is to avoid physical resettlement.
-For the construction of ETL, no physical displacement will occur.
+For the construction of ETL, since entire route is confined within forest lands, no physical displacement will occur.
 Census and Baseline information According to IFC PS5, when After land acquisition or restrictions on land use are unavoidable, the Borrower will, as part of the environmental and social assessment, conduct a census to identify the persons who will be affected by the project, to establish an inventory of land and assets to be affected, to determine who will be eligible for compensation and assistance, and to discourage ineligible persons, such as opportunistic settlers, from claiming benefits.
 According to EBRD PR5, the client shall carry out a census of affected people to: (i) identify persons who are affected by the project; and (ii) determine who will be eligible for compensation and assistance.
 The census shall also take into account seasonal resource users who may not be present in the project area at the time of the census.
 The client shall carry out an inventory of affected assets, including land, structures, crops, communal amenities and natural resources to establish the basis for further valuation of such assets.
 Turkish Law requires preparation of inventory of assets.
 Land acquisition through expropriation requires the preparation of a census (full count) of affected immovable assets, and a full list of their owners.
 National requirement is limited to census of immovable assets and legal titleholders.
 Census and baseline information on project affected populations as defined by IFC PS5, including tenants, users of communal land, land holders/occupants without legal or customary title are not required.
-The inventory of assets has been prepared by Consultant in November 2024.
-As the expropriation works continue, a Census of the affected immovable assets and a full list of their owners have been prepared by the Consultant behalf of the Project Company.
+Since no household affected by the forested land was identified, no household level survey was conducted.
+Information on the informal users was collected through the interview with the mukhtar.
 Tenants, users of communal land, land holders/occupants without legal or customary title have not been identified in national land acquisition process.
-Therefore, during the preparation of this RAP Addendum, a Census was prepared that included all formal/informal users (including livelihood pattern, sensitivities, total land availability information) by Consultant (See Appendix B).